pucardotorg/dristi_experiments/Transcription/README.md

 ### Room

 #### Overview
-A room is a realtime transcription session where multiple users can join and get real time transcription and can update the transcription or download audio and transcription file.
-The idea is a Judge and Typist will be a part of a transcription session and the both will be able to spectate or update the transcription in realtime.
+A room is a real-time transcription session where multiple users can join, get real-time transcription, update the transcription, or download audio and transcription files.
+The idea is that a judge and typist will be part of a transcription session, and both will be able to spectate or update the transcription in real-time.

 #### Need
-Since both judge and typist should be able to record and update the transcription for a transcription session we cant start a new session for each user.
-Rather we need a functionality where user can create a new session or join a older session to view or update older transcription.
-For this a in memory dictionary keeps track of the session and the user who are a part of the room.
-Everytime there is an update the message is broadcasted to all the users, to share real time updates.
+Since both the judge and typist should be able to record and update the transcription for a transcription session, we can't start a new session for each user.
+Rather, we need a functionality where a user can create a new session or join an older session to view or update older transcription.
+For this, an in-memory dictionary keeps track of the session and the users who are part of the room.
+Every time there is an update, the message is broadcasted to all the users to share real-time updates.

 #### Working
-Whenever user clicks on create room in the a new room object with default config is created and a new entry is created in an inmemory dictionary.
-It stores all the clients that are connected to this room.
-This helps in broadcasting any message.
-Whenever user leaves a room the user is removed from this list of users.
-For any user to connect to a room that room should be present in the dictionary.
-This room id is also used to store transcription and audio file in the database and later helps to generate download link for these artifacts.
+Whenever a user clicks on create room, a new room object with default config is created, and a new entry is created in an in-memory dictionary.
+It stores all the clients that are connected to this room, which helps in broadcasting any message.
+Whenever a user leaves a room, the user is removed from this list of users.
+For any user to connect to a room, that room should be present in the dictionary.
+This room ID is also used to store transcription and audio files in the database and later helps to generate download links for these artifacts.

 ### Model Used
-By default if you dont provide any argument for ast it uses whisper large-v3 model.
-We recommend using this model because of following reasons
+By default, if you don't provide any argument for ASR, it uses the Whisper large-v3 model.
+We recommend using this model because of the following reasons:
-- The translation accuracy of whisper large-v3 model for different languages is way higher.
+- The translation accuracy of the Whisper large-v3 model for different languages is much higher.
-- Lower WER for various languages.
+- It has a lower Word Error Rate (WER) for various languages.
-- Improved continuous numbers transcription as compared to other model.
+- It has improved continuous numbers transcription compared to other models.

 #### Switch to different model

-If you want to switch to a different model you need to run the src.main with the following args
+If you want to switch to a different model, you need to run `src.main` with the following arguments:

 ```bash
 python3 -m src.main --asr-args '{"model_size": "large"}'
 ```